thrackle-io/rules-engine/docs/userGuides/rules/TOKEN-PERCENTAGE-SELL.md

 The rule will be evaluated with the following logic:

 1. The processor receives the ID of the token-percentage-sell rule set in the asset handler.
-2. The processor receives the current `total sold within period`, `token amount 0` (total amount of token 0 being transferred in the current transaction), `previous sell time`, and token's total supply from the handler.
+2. The processor receives the current total sold within period, token A amount (total amount of token A being transferred in the current transaction), previous sell time, and token's total supply from the handler.
 3. The processor evaluates whether the rule has a set total supply or uses the token's total supply provided by the handler set at the beginning of every new `period`.
 4. The processor evaluates whether the current time is within a new `period`.
-    - **If it is a new period**, the processor sets the `percent of total supply` to the value of `token amount 0`.
+    - **If it is a new period**, the processor sets the percent of total supply to the token A amount.
-    - **If it is not a new period**, the processor sets `percent of total supply` to the sum of `total sold within period` and `token amount 0`.
+    - **If it is not a new period**, the processor sets percent of total supply to the sum of the total sold within period and token A amount.
-5. The processor calculates the final sell percentage, in basis units, using the `percent of total supply` calculated in step 4 and the total supply set in step 3.
+5. The processor calculates the final sell percentage, in basis units, using the percent of total supply calculated in step 4 and the total supply set in step 3.
 6. The processor evaluates if the final sell percentage of total supply would be greater than the `token percentage` in the case of the transaction succeeding.
     - If yes, then the transaction will revert.
-    - If no, the processor returns the `tokenPercentage` value for the current `period` to the handler.
+    - If no, the processor returns the `token percentage` value for the current `period` to the handler.

 ###### *see [ERC20RuleProcessorFacet](../../../src/economic/ruleProcessor/ERC20RuleProcessorFacet.sol) -> checkSellPercentagePasses*